Cart (0 item)

 10. Is CBM safe?

-There is no evidence indicating that CBM poses any particular dangers to the average user.
-Most cannabinoids aside from THC have been determined to have very little if any significant side effects, making it very unlikely that CBM will break the trend.
-Only use CBM products that are designed for human consumption, though, to avoid ingesting laboratory contaminants.
+There is no evidence, indicating that CBM poses any particular dangers to the average user.
+Most cannabinoids, aside from THC, have been determined to have very little if any significant side effects.
+It’s very unlikely that CBM will break this trend.
+Be sure to only use CBM products that are designed for human consumption to avoid ingesting laboratory contaminants.

 Sources